Jungle Emperor Leo : Leo Edition by Osamu Tezuka (Jitsugyono Nihon-sha)

 Asa called over her best friend Rumi and showed her what was in the paper bag she brought.
 She told Rumi they were sunflower seeds and that you could eat them.
 She also said they were really delicious.
 She offered some to Rumi and said to try them, but Rumi refused.
 Rumi was confused and asked why but Rumi just told her she didn’t want them, then pushed Asa’s hand away and went outside to jump rope.

 Even as Asa grew older, not one person would accept or eat anything that Asa made or offered.
 Her classmates began to shun her and she went from being totally ignored to becoming a bully.
 She was sent to a juvenile correctional center when she was still in middle school.
 She became a model inmate and before being released some of the other inmates talked her into going snowboarding with them.
-However, the other inmates left her alone at the top of the mountain and since she was a beginner she went off course and hit a tree.
+However, the other inmates left her alone at the top of the mountain and since she was a beginner, she went off course and hit a tree.

 When she came to, she saw a small raccoon dog and offered it a bit of chocolate that she had in her pocket.
 The raccoon dog sniffed the morsel but then turned and left.
 She started laughing at the top of her head and shouted, Nobody has ever accepted my food.
 Why?
 Somebody tell me!
 Why?”.
 Then she tasted something sweet from the tree.
 Some kind of fruit.
 Her last thought before giving out her final breath was “I want to become a tree.
 Let me become a tree”.
 If she were a tree that bears fruit, people would eat it.
 Although Asa did become a tree, she didn’t become a fruit tree, she became a cedar tree and cedar trees don’t bear fruit…